Department of Nursing

 Whether you are attending college for the first time, you already have a bachelor’s degree in another field, or you are a practicing nurse looking to take on more leadership responsibilities, the ASU Nursing Department has an educational track for you.
 View the Available Programs list to find a program that fits your needs.

-The B.S.N. and M.S.N. programs at ASU are fully accredited by the Accreditation Commission for Education in Nursing (ACEN), formerly NLNAC.
+The B.S.N. and M.S.N. programs at ASU are also fully accredited by the Accreditation Commission for Education in Nursing (ACEN), formerly NLNAC.
 In addition, all nursing programs have full approval status by the Texas Board of Nursing.

 Accreditation Commission for Education in Nursing, Inc.

 Atlanta, GA 30326

 Texas Board of Nursing

 333 Guadalupe #3-460

 The Department of Nursing supports the overall Mission of Angelo State University by offering graduate and undergraduate nursing programs that produce professionals committed to improving the health of individuals, groups and communities both locally and globally.
 As practitioners and educators, our graduates effectively lead and advocate for safe, high-quality healthcare that respects diversity and is responsive to a dynamic and technologically complex society.